csdms/help-desk/README.md

 The **CSDMS Help Desk**
-is where you can get questions answered about products and services provided by the
+is where you can get questions answered about products and services supplied by the
 [Community Surface Dynamics Modeling System](https://csdms.colorado.edu).
 The Help Desk provides tracking and an audit trail for your questions.
 Plus, the responses are searchable,